 When I was growing up in the ‘fifties in Los Angeles, my family had lots of art, books, and art books.
 I pored over them, studying in particular ink line drawings of that were both naive and sophisticated, both organic and surreal.
 Here are seven artists whose art influenced my drawing style:

-I’ve long loved the cartoons, illustrations, wit and political views of Jules Pfeiffer, but, to my astonishment, today I am unable to locate his bio on the web, nor examples of his cartoons, including his famous modern dancer.
+I’ve long loved the cartoons, illustrations, wit and political views of Jules Feiffer, especially his famous interpretive dancer.

 S. Lee Robinson has hung many a show in her 22 year career as a painter, and this retrospective contains one or two paintings from each of her shows.